Hantavirus: Evolution

 The most common form of evolution for hantaviruses is mutations through single nucleotide substitutions, insertions, and deletions.
 Hantaviruses are usually restricted to individual natural reservoir species and evolve alongside their hosts, but this one-species-one-hantavirus relationship is not true for all hantaviruses.
 The exact evolutionary history of hantaviruses is likely obscured by many instances of genome reassortment, host spillover, and host-switching.
 Within species, geography has affected the evolution of hantaviruses.
 For example, Hantaan virus and Seoul virus have both formed multiple lineages corresponding to their geographic distribution.

 Because hantaviruses have segmented genomes, they are capable of genetic recombination and reassortment in which segments from different viruses can combine to form new viruses.
 This occurs often in nature and facilitates the adaptation of hantaviruses to multiple hosts and ecosystems.
 Recombination in OWHVs of the S and M segments is usually observed amongst viruses within species, but can occur between species.
 Reassortment in NWHVs of the S and M segments has been observed in rodents.
-Among Puumala viruses isolated from rodents in 2005-2009, 19.1% of them were identified as reassortments.
+Among Puumala viruses isolated from rodents in 2005–2009, 19.1% of them were identified as reassortments.
 Diploid progeny are also possible, in which virions may possess two of the same segment from two parent viruses.

 Classification

-Orthohantavirus belongs to the family Hantaviridae, which contains all hantaviruses.
+Orthohantaviruses belong to the family Hantaviridae, which contains all hantaviruses.
 The genus has 37 species, listed hereafter with the exemplar virus of the species.
 In general, species bear the name of the exemplar virus with the suffix -ense.